Time-energy uncertainty relation for noisy quantum metrology: Error-correction conditions for zero sensitivity loss

 \subsection{Metrological codes and metrological distance}

-We now introduce the concept of a \emph{metrological code.} The idea is to study the qubit space spanned by the vectors $\ket\psi$ and $\ket\xi = \bar{H}\ket\psi = `\big(H - \avg{H})\,\ket\psi$.
+We now introduce the concept of a \emph{metrological code.} The idea is to study the qubit space spanned by the vectors $\lvert {\psi}\rangle $ and $\lvert {\xi }\rangle = \bar{H}\lvert {\psi }\rangle = \bigl(H - \langle {H}\rangle \bigr)\,\lvert {\psi}\rangle $.
 If the state loses no sensitivity upon the action of a noisy channel, one could expect these states to span some kind of quantum error-correcting code space.
 We can see that they do not necessarily form a full error-correcting code as follows.
-Consider the single-qubit state $\ket\psi=\ket+=`\big[\ket0+\ket1]/\sqrt2$ evolving under the Hamiltonian $H=\omega\sigma_Z/2$, which we expose to an error channel whose Kraus operators are proportional to $\Ident$ and $X$.
-We see that the condition~\eqref{z:G2tCYcCXVZFu} is satisfied, given that $\ket\xi = \ket- = `\big[\ket0-\ket1]/\sqrt2$ is orthogonal to $\ket+$ and that $\ket+$ is an eigenstate of both $\Ident$ and $X$.
+Consider the single-qubit state $\lvert {\psi}\rangle =\lvert {+}\rangle =\bigl[\lvert {0}\rangle +\lvert {1}\rangle \bigr]/\sqrt2$ evolving under the Hamiltonian $H=\omega\sigma_Z/2$, which we expose to an error channel whose Kraus operators are proportional to $\mathds{1}$ and $X$.
+We see that the condition~\eqref{z:G2tCYcCXVZFu} is satisfied, given that $\lvert {\xi }\rangle = \lvert {-}\rangle = \bigl[\lvert {0}\rangle -\lvert {1}\rangle \bigr]/\sqrt2$ is orthogonal to $\lvert {+}\rangle $ and that $\lvert {+}\rangle $ is an eigenstate of both $\mathds{1}$ and $X$.
 Yet a quantum state stored on this qubit would be corrupted by the noise, as the bit flips would be uncorrectable.
 We identify a concept that is weaker than a full error-correcting code, which applies precisely to states that satisfy the condition~\eqref{z:G2tCYcCXVZFu}.
-Here, we assume that the setting is specified as a pair of orthogonal states $\ket\psi,\ket\xi$, whereby $\ket\xi$ is presumably obtained from a Hamiltonian $H$ as $\ket\xi = `\big(H - \avg{H})\ket\psi$.
-Specifying the full Hamiltonian is not necessary as the relevant quantum Fisher information quantities can be fully expressed only in terms of $\ket\psi,\ket\xi$.
+Here, we assume that the setting is specified as a pair of orthogonal states $\lvert {\psi}\rangle ,\lvert {\xi}\rangle $, whereby $\lvert {\xi}\rangle $ is presumably obtained from a Hamiltonian $H$ as $\lvert {\xi }\rangle = \bigl(H - \langle {H}\rangle \bigr)\lvert {\psi}\rangle $.
+Specifying the full Hamiltonian is not necessary as the relevant quantum Fisher information quantities can be fully expressed only in terms of $\lvert {\psi}\rangle ,\lvert {\xi}\rangle $.

 \begin{thmheading}{Metrological code} Let $\mathscr{E}$ be any set of operators.
-We say that the state vectors $\ket\psi$ and $\ket\xi$ form a \emph{metrological code} against the errors $\mathscr{E}$ if for all $E,E'\in\mathscr{E}$, we have
+We say that the state vectors $\lvert {\psi}\rangle $ and $\lvert {\xi}\rangle $ form a \emph{metrological code} against the errors $\mathscr{E}$ if for all $E,E'\in\mathscr{E}$, we have

-\end{thmheading} As a consequence of the zero sensitivity loss condition~\eqref{z:G2tCYcCXVZFu}, a metrological code prevents sensitivity loss against any noise channel whose Kraus operators are linear combinations of elements in $\mathscr{E}$ (as long as the conditions of \cref{z:3JJW1LK1MXi9} are satisfied).
+\end{thmheading} As a consequence of the zero sensitivity-loss condition~\eqref{z:G2tCYcCXVZFu}, a metrological code prevents sensitivity loss against any noise channel whose Kraus operators are linear combinations of elements in $\mathscr{E}$ (as long as the conditions of \cref{z:3JJW1LK1MXi9} are satisfied).